 Go server extensions

 A package that needs to run Go code on the server - IMAP/SMTP, custom HTTP endpoints, long-lived workers, anything that doesn’t fit in PocketBase’s JS hooks - ships a server/ subdirectory with its own Go module.
-The generator wires it into the app shell’s go.mod and into the generated server/package_extensions.go entry point.
+The generator wires it into a generated go.work and into the generated tinycld/server/package_extensions.go entry point.
 For the contract the package itself implements (the Register(app) function, the module layout, testing), see Server.
 This page covers what the app shell does around that.

 When to use Go